Eli Goldston Professor of Business Administration

 The book was awarded the 2008 Outstanding Book Award

 by the International Institute for Conflict Prevention and Resolution.
 A recent article looks at how the degree and type of contract complexity shapes inter-firm dispute resolution when conflict arises.
-Current projects include an HBR article entitled "How to Negotiate with VCs", which will be published in 2013.
+Current projects include an HBR article entitled "How to Negotiate with VCs", published in 2013, and an article on "How to Negotiate Your Job Offer", published in 2014.
 I have also contributed often to the Negotiation Newsletter, writing on topics such as: negotiating from a position of weakness, managing distrust, dealing with a seemingly irrational counterpart, using psychological influence tactics, making concessions strategically, and finding smart alternatives to lying in negotiation.
+My current focus is on strategies for dealing with complex, ugly disputes.

 My research on trust falls into two broad categories.
 First, I study barriers to trust development, and focus on mechanisms that might help to overcome these barriers.
 One recent project analyzes over 150,000 pages of documents concerning 102-interfirm disputes to examine whether and when contracts facilitate vs. undermine inter-party trust and collaboration.
 In other work, I have used laboratory and field experiments to examine the psychological barriers that inhibit trust development among otherwise well-intentioned parties, and how parties might facilitate trust and reciprocity.
 Second, I study stakeholder trust in organizations.
 One recent project examines how organizations build trust with multiple stakeholder groups when the very nature of trust differs across groups.
 Another project looks at whether we need to rethink the nature of "trust in business" in light of the recent financial crisis (i.e., in the "post-bailout" economy).